hoanglk12/Automation-Test-Project/README.md

 ### Negative Tests:
 - Verifying that a non-existent element is not found -> Btn 'Sign Up' NOT shown when login
-- Checking error message when logging in with an empty email
+- Checking error message when logging in with an empty email and empty password

 ## Report Explanation